delta-io/delta/README.md

 ## Concurrency Level

-Delta Lake supports concurrent reads and only support concurrent writes if these writes are _append-only_.
-To be considered as _append-only_, a writer must be only adding new data and not reading or modifying existing data in any way.

-Note that concurrent reads and appends are allowed even when they operate on the same Delta Lake table partition.
+Delta Lake currently supports concurrent reads and _append-only_ writes.
+To be considered as _append-only_, a writer must be only adding new data without reading or modifying existing data in any way.
+Note that concurrent reads and appends are allowed and get snapshot isolation even when they operate on the same Delta Lake table partition.
+More concurrent operations will be added in future versions.

 # Reporting issues
 We use [GitHub Issues](https://github.com/delta-io/delta/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.